The Phenix Horns: Collaboration with Phil Collins

-Following the 1985–86 tour, Michael Harris departed the group and was replaced by Harry Kim.
+Following the 1985–86 tour, Harris departed the group and was replaced by Harry Kim.
 The horn section saw a diminished role in the live show.
 Collins began employing backing vocalists and occasionally dedicated percussionists.
 Following the 1990 live album/video Serious Hits… Live!
-Don Myrick also departed, largely due to continued struggles with drug addiction.
+Myrick also departed, largely due to continued struggles with drug addiction.
 He was replaced by erstwhile EWF co-saxophonist Andrew Woolfolk.
 By the time of the recording of 1996's Dance into the Light, the Phenix Horns had dissolved.
-They were replaced by the Vine Street Horns, featuring Phenix Horns replacements Woolfolk and Harry Kim along with 2nd trumpet Daniel Fornero and trombonist Arturo Velasco.
+They were replaced by the Vine Street Horns, featuring Phenix Horns replacements Woolfolk and Kim along with 2nd trumpet Daniel Fornero and trombonist Arturo Velasco.

 In 2000, Collins sued two members of the Phenix Horns, Louis Satterfield and Rahmlee Davis, to recover overpayment of royalties over 6.5 years.
 Due to an accounting error, Satterfield and Davis had been paid a 0.5% royalty for their contributions to the Serious Hits...
 Live! album while Collins' management contended that the pair should have been paid only for their contributions on five tracks of the 15-track album.
 The court ruled in favor of Collins but awarded only half of the $384,000 he sought.
 Satterfield and Davis were not required to pay back any money already paid out, and the $192,000 damages were to be paid from future royalties.

 Breakup of the group

 Band leader Don Myrick was shot to death by a Santa Monica Police Department officer in the doorway of his home in 1993.
-Myrick is buried in the Inglewood Park Cemetery in Inglewood, Los Angeles, across the street from the Forum, former home of the LA Lakers.
+Myrick is buried in the Inglewood Park Cemetery in Inglewood, Los Angeles, across the street from the Forum, former home of the Los Angeles Lakers.
+Phil Collins wrote the song "For a Friend" as a tribute to Myrick, which was released on the single "We Wait and We Wonder" (1994).
 Louis Satterfield returned to performing until his death in September 2004.

 Rahmlee Michael Davis ultimately resumed a career as a solo jazz artist and occasional sideman/session player.
-Kim and Woolfolk still do session work with Fornero and Velasco under the Vine Street Horns moniker.
+Kim and Woolfolk did session work with Fornero and Velasco under the Vine Street Horns moniker.
 Ronnie Laws performs primarily as a solo jazz artist.
 Michael Harris has toured with the Al McKay All Stars, performing classic Earth, Wind & Fire hits.